nebari-dev/nebari/docs/source/user_guide/dask_gateway.md

 A long requested feature was the ability to access a dask cluster from outside of the cluster itself.
-In general this is possible but a the moment can break due to version missmatches between [dask](https://dask.org/), [distributed](https://distributed.dask.org/en/latest/), and [dask-gateway](https://gateway.dask.org/).
+In general this is possible but a the moment can break due to version mismatches between [dask](https://dask.org/), [distributed](https://distributed.dask.org/en/latest/), and [dask-gateway](https://gateway.dask.org/).
 Also we have had issues